uvperez/splib/README.md

 # splib
-Java library for using Store procedures in a easy way
+Java library for using Store procedures in an easy way

 ## Requeriments
 You should have dbutils 1.6 in your dependencies: